Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 ### Issues found during site development
 * I had a few issues with developing this side, took me ages to sort out the form, only today (31.07) I've realised that there week a video on gitpod, all this time i was relaying on google and friends help...
 Lesson learn.
+* The biggest issue I had in this development was the media query for phone size; details below:
 * I had an issue with the contact form on the last page - The "container" hasn't fit a mobile sized screen.
 I have now removed the "with" option in css file for the full screen.
 I've added margin and with at 80% of the screen.
 Also the "Contact us" paragraph is now proportion.
 I have fixed that issue with 'inspect' function and play around the "container" size and location of the form.
 I wanted the form to be in the middle of the small screen (mobile) so set up the margins and correct size.
 Also since the form is located on the image, I've adjusted the size of the image too.

 <img src="assets/css/images/ContactUsScreen.jpg" alt="screenshot of contact us fitting the small screen">